 I simply listen now as she explains how she would like our support still but really does need better.
 I tell her that I can be her main point of contact as we re-engage and any issues she has can be raised with me immediately.

-During all of this I have my body orientated towards her to show I am focused on what she is saying and she has my attention.
+During all of this I have my body orientated towards her to show I am focused only on her, what she is saying and that she has my undivided attention.
 Always sitting upright with my palms open to her and receptive to what she is saying.

 11:20